iterative/dvc.org/content/docs/start/index.md

-- [**Data access**](/doc/start/data-access) shows how to use data artifacts from outside of the project and how to import data artifacts from another DVC projects.
+- [**Data access**](/doc/start/data-access) shows how to use data artifacts from outside of the project and how to import data artifacts from another DVC project.
 This can help to download a specific version of an ML model to a deployment server or import a model to another project.

 - [**Data pipelines**](/doc/start/data-pipelines) describe how models and other